thanh-cao/ms2-green-meals/TESTING.md

 All JavaScript codes were parsed into [JSHint](https://jshint.com/) in order to check the quality and syntax use of code base.
 The report shows 2 undefined variables `ChartDataLabels` and `Chart`, both of which are variables from third-party library and plugin for chart.js and therefore can be ignored.
 Report also shows 2 unused variables `resumePreviousSession` and `findNewMeal`, both of which are function variables being embedded with the html buttons element and therefore can be ignored.
 ![JSHint report](readme/testing-jshint.png
 )

+## User stories testing
+1. As a user, I want to understand what the website is about and the purpose of it.
+* When users enter landing page, they will see right away the logo and name of the project which implying the purpose of the application concerns food and diet.
+The icons and texts on navigation bar showing `Recipe` and `Grocery` also help in give context.
+* The theme and purpose of the website is further enhanced by the hero text giving context and intention of the application.
+Background image shows an attractive and decorative fruit and cereal bowl to establish the theme and feel of the site and an impression that plant-based diet can be fun and delicious.
+The 'Start' button helps user to navigate to the next step.

+2. As a user, I want to be able to set my diet preference and intolerances so that I can see recipes suitable to my needs.
+* Upon landing recipe-randomizer.html, users are introduced to a panel of icons clearly marked with `Diet Preference` and `Intolerances` with descriptive icons and text to inform users that they can set their diet preferences and intolerances.

+3. As a user, I want to see a single-day 3-meal plan suggestion generated based on my inputs.
+* Once users have set their diet preference and intolerances and click "Randomize" button, they will immediately see a meal plan including breakfast, lunch, dinner being generated for them.
+The meal plan is generated based on users' preferences.

+4. As a user, I want to be able to get a new suggestion for a specific meal in order to find the meal combination that I like.
+* The meal plan includes 3 meals a day: breakfast, lunch, and dinner.
+Each meal cards has a "Randomize" button on top right, inside the borders of the meal card to visually imply that this button is applicable for that specific meal card.
+* By clicking the button, users will get a new suggestion for that specific meal.

+5. As a user, I want to read the recipes more in details: ingredients needed and how to make it.
+* When users click a meal card, they will be able to read the details of the chosen recipe: name of the dish, image of how the dish could look like, how long it takes to make, number of servings, ingredients needed, instructions how to make, and nutrients breakdown of that dish.

+6. As a user, I want to gather the ingredients of the dishes I have chosen into a list so that I can buy groceries based on it.
+* When reading the recipe's details, users can add the ingredient items to grocery list and/or remove items from the list.
+* The actions add/remove are guided by a small text as well as green `+` sign or red `-` sign.

+7. As a user, I want to see how much nutrients each single dish and a whole day 3-meal plan delivers.
+* The caloric breakdown section is shown at recipe-randomizer.html page to show data for 3-meal plan and at recipe-details.html page to show data for that specific meal.
+This section is displayed either at the bottom of the page or on the side responsively to the devices being used to view on.
+* When users are at recipe-randomizer.html page, the data of nutrients breakdown automatically recalculate whenever they click button to fetch a new meal plan or a new single meal.
+* This nutrients breakdown section shows 2 things: absolute data of nutrients (calories, fat, carbs, protein) as well as a pie chart showing percentage of how much each nutrient accounts for the total calories.

+8. As a user, I want to be able to choose light colored theme or dark colored theme so that I can read the screen easier.
+* The light/dark theme switch is positioned on the right of the navigation bar and is available across the pages so that users can easily switch theme whenever they want.

+9. As a returning user, I want to be able to continue where I left last visit.
+* When users return to the page and if they have already had a meal plan generated from previous visit, they are greeted with a modal asking if they want to resume previous session or if they want to reset data.

+10. As a returning user, I want to see the recipes suggested to me in my last visit so that I can follow and make the dishes.
+* If users choose to resume when they see the modal, they will either be led to recipe-randomizer.html page or remain at grocery.html to continue where they left off.

+11. As a returning user, I want to see the grocery list that I have created based on the the meals I chose in my last visit so that I can go buy the ingredients.
+* If users choose to resume previous session and if they have added items to grocery list, they will be able to see the list populated when they access grocery.html.
+Any changes they made to the list: edit name/quantity, remove, will remain as saved.

+12. As a returning user, I want to be able to reset everything from last visit in order to get new recipe suggestions and new grocery list.
+* The modal for returning users has a "Reset" button which will reset all data from previous visit so that users can start from the beginning with empty meal plan and grocery list.